confluence/tonguefish/README.md

 Parsed feed objects are pickled and saved in a cache. `tonguefish` attempts to use an eTag and / or `Last-Modified` header from the cached object to avoid downloading a feed that hasn't changed.

 `tonguefish` detects when a feed has redirected permanently or been removed, and edits the config file to update or disable the URL, respectively.
+It also automatically annotates feed URLs with feed titles in comments, so that you don't have to label mystery meat URLs manually.

 ## Basic feed configuration